oletizi/avi-docs/src/site/docs/16.2.2/legacy-ha-for-avi-service-engines/index.md

 By default, health checks are sent by both Avi SEs to back-end servers.
 Optionally, one can disable health monitoring by an SE for virtual services for which it is standing by.

-Optionally, health checks for each Avi SE's next-hop gateways also can be enabled. <a href="/docs/latest/gateway-monitoring-for-legacy-ha">Gateway health checking</a> is supported for both Avi SEs.
+Optionally, health checks for each Avi SE's next-hop gateways also can be enabled. <a href="gateway-monitoring-for-legacy-ha">Gateway health checking</a> is supported for both Avi SEs.

 ### Floating IP Address